ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

     1. Ensure that you define a host in only one Ingress resource.
 If one host is defined in multiple Ingress resources, the ALB might not forward traffic properly and you might experience errors.

     2. Check that the subdomain and TLS certificate are correct.
-To find the IBM provided Ingress subdomain and TLS certificate, run `ibmcloud ks cluster-get <cluster_name_or_ID>`.
+To find the IBM provided Ingress subdomain and TLS certificate, run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>`.

     3. Make sure that your app listens on the same path that is configured in the **path** section of your Ingress.
 If your app is set up to listen on the root path, use `/` as the path.
 If incoming traffic to this path must be routed to a different path that your app listens on, use the [rewrite paths](cs_annotations.html#rewrite-path) annotation.